i-oles/mnw_counter/README.md

 *******************************

-Sample files with proper filename content you can download from here: https://drive.google.com/drive/folders/1yhlN8LT4FgrGFRX_QmSToUF7NeVHFehC?usp=sharing
+Sample files with proper filename content you can download from here:

+Before running app:
+-> install PyQt5 library from terminal -> pip install PyQt5
+-> for checking functionality of program download sample files with proper filename content: https://drive.google.com/drive/folders/1yhlN8LT4FgrGFRX_QmSToUF7NeVHFehC?usp=sharing

 After installing PyQt5 library and downloading samples:
   -> run code from 'main.py'
-  -> provide a sample files and click 'count' button -> program will display counting result, lists of counted objects and list of eventual sets of objects.
+  -> provide a sample files in dialog box and click 'count' button -> program will display counting result, lists of counted objects and list of eventual sets of objects.
   -> you can export all results to txt file by clicking 'ctrl+S' or choose 'export..' from file menu bar.